NimbleArchitect/kubectl-ice/docs/usage.md

 ## Usage
 ice usage is split in to sub commands with each following commands are available for `kubectl ice`
 ```
+kubectl-ice capabilities  # Shows details of configured container capabilities
-kubectl ice command    # retrieves the command line and any arguments specified at the container level
+kubectl-ice command       # Retrieves the command line and any arguments specified at the container level
-kubectl ice cpu        # return cpu requests size, limits and usage of each container
+kubectl-ice cpu           # Show configured cpu size, limit and % usage of each container
-kubectl ice help       # Shows the help screen
+kubectl-ice environment   # List the env name and value for each container
+kubectl-ice help          # Help about any command
-kubectl ice image      # list the image name and pull status for each container
+kubectl-ice image         # List the image name and pull status for each container
-kubectl ice ip         # list ip addresses of all pods in the namespace listed
+kubectl-ice ip            # List ip addresses of all pods in the namespace listed
-kubectl ice memory     # return memory requests size, limits and usage of each container
+kubectl-ice memory        # Show configured memory size, limit and % usage of each container
-kubectl ice ports      # shows ports exposed by the containers in a pod
+kubectl-ice ports         # Shows ports exposed by the containers in a pod
-kubectl ice probes     # shows details of configured startup, readiness and liveness probes of each container
+kubectl-ice probes        # Shows details of configured startup, readiness and liveness probes of each container
-kubectl ice restarts   # show restart counts for each container in a named pod
+kubectl-ice restarts      # Show restart counts for each container in a named pod
+kubectl-ice security      # Shows details of configured container security settings
-kubectl ice status     # list status of each container in a pod
+kubectl-ice status        # List status of each container in a pod
-kubectl ice volumes    # list all container volumes with mount points
+kubectl-ice volumes       # Display container volumes and mount points
 ```

 ## Flags